TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/keywords.rst.txt

 **IEL-SCF**

 **IMPROPER [4 integers & 2 reals]**  Provides the values for a single CHARMM-style improper dihedral angle parameter.
+The integer modifiers give the atom class numbers for the four kinds of atoms involved in the torsion which is to be defined.
+The real number modifiers give the force constant value for the deviation from the target improper torsional angle, and the target value for the torsional angle, respectively.
+The default units for the improper force constant are kcal/mole/radian^2, but this can be controlled via the IMPROPUNIT keyword.

 **IMPROPTERM [NONE/ONLY]**  Controls use of the CHARMM-style improper dihedral angle potential energy term.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.